ThomasCeulemans/ThomasCeulemans.github.io/_pages/about.md

 sitemap: true
 ---

-I am Thomas Ceulemans, a Phd student in the group lead by [Prof. Leen Decin](https://fys.kuleuven.be/ster/staff/senior-staff/leen-decin) at the [Institute of Astronomy](https://fys.kuleuven.be/ster) at [KU Leuven](https://www.kuleuven.be/kuleuven/).
+I am Thomas Ceulemans, a postdoctoral researcher in the group lead by [Prof. Jon Sundqvist](https://fys.kuleuven.be/ster/staff/senior-staff/JonSundqvist) at the [Institute of Astronomy](https://fys.kuleuven.be/ster) at [KU Leuven](https://www.kuleuven.be/kuleuven/).

 Before starting my Phd, I obtained Bachelor's degrees in Mathematics and Physics and a Master's in Mathematics at [KU Leuven](https://www.kuleuven.be/kuleuven/).
+Afterwards, I did my PhD at KU Leuven on the topic of radiative transfer in the AGB environment.

 My research interests lie in the field of applied numerical mathematics, in particular on how to compute radiative transfer efficiently.
-I am currently contributing to the development of the open-source radiative transfer library [Magritte](https://github.com/Magritte-code/Magritte).
+I am the current maintainer of the open-source radiative transfer library [Magritte](https://github.com/Magritte-code/Magritte).